UML-Cyber-Security/ccdc2023/Scripts/Linux/Firewall/README.md

   * Depending on this people can use UFW more than IPTables
 * Simplify rules using modules like -- multiport
   * Specify range of --dport with 1:10 [1,10]
-* Save rules to cfg yum
+* Save rules to cfg yum. --> service iptables save

 # IPTables (IPv4)